juhasev/sample-ninja-help/email-templates.md

 > **NOTE** The templates marked with the MASTER label cannot be deleted.

+### Creating new templates
-To create a new invitation or reminder template click on the **NEW TEMPLATE** button.
+To create a new invitation or reminder template, click on the **NEW TEMPLATE** button.
 The default settings will be inherited from the **MASTER** template.

+### Cloning existing templates
+If you wish to have the same settings as some other existing template, you may also clone an existing template and use that as a basis for the new template.
+Click on the **CLONE** icon on each template row to do so.

 ### Email groups
 Email invitations and reminders can be assigned into template groups.
 A project invitation and reminder can be configured to use a random template from the specified group.
 This comes with the following benefits: